 This is not a post on illegal accounting practices at the old bookshop, but a consideration of that interesting breed, the Edible Book.
 I had never considered such an animal until I saw Book Patrol's report about the Deep Fried Books of artists John LaFalce and Drew Matott.
 The pair battered and fried up platters of books as part of Columbia College's Manifest Urban Arts Festival in Chicago this past May and have done this kind of performance art/cookery at several other venues.
-The results are certainly interesting and in the example shown here, somewhat disturbingly like a human ribcage.
+The results are certainly interesting and

 The samurai-haired Matott has launched his own Deep Fried Book Blog where you can read about the subject more in-depth.
 No information on shelf life or whether trans fats were involved with these erstwhile edibles.
 I should think in their vacuum-sealed wrappers they might last longer than a Twinkie but less than the cockroach species.
 The Blog also contains video footage of other Book Fries and solicits book donations for upcoming events, should one be so inclined.